 A wide variety of substances may cause allergic reactions in some people.
 Allergy testing is the procedure used to determine which particular substances (allergens) are responsible for provoking an allergic reaction.
-The procedure used depends on the type of allergy, but may include skin and blood tests or special diets.
+The procedure used depends on the type of allergy, but usually includes skin and blood tests or an oral food allergen challenge.

 Symptoms associated with allergies

 - skin rashes – such as eczema (atopic dermatitis) or hives (urticaria)

 - sneezing and running nose – or allergic rhinitis (hay fever)

 - teary, red, itchy eyes – or allergic conjunctivitis